How to make "Sparkling Moss Agate" beads

 Final stage of bead prior to baking.

-Bake your beads at 275 degrees F on a piece of thick paper for 30 minutes.
-Immediately plunge in ice water.
+Bake your beads at 275 degrees F for 60 minutes.

 13.

-If those cuts didn't quite create a symmetrically balanced bead, sanding with those course 120 and 240 grits give you the opportunity to correct and finalize the shape of your bead and redefine the bead's central axis, which is where you want to hole to go.
+If your cuts didn't quite create a symmetrically balanced bead, sanding with coarse grit sandpaper gives you the opportunity to correct and finalize the shape of your bead, redefining the bead's central axis, which is where the hole could go.
 In this case, you may find it best to wait until after a vigorous sanding to see where the central axis will be, then drill.
+Reshaping requires grinding level grits (CAMI 100, 200, 300).

 Slightly assymetrically cut bead, before doing low grit sanding.